Roboron3042/Cyberpunk-Neon/README.md

 Apply the icons (Papirus-Dark) in system settings (KDE = Settings -> Appearance- Icons.
 Apply icons for GTK applications too in Settings -> Appearance - Application Style).

+#### Linebit

+Icons at the left of the screenshots are extracted from [Linebit Android Icon Pack](https://play.google.com/store/apps/details?id=com.edzondm.linebit) and then customized one-by-one via KDE Plasma "Edit applications".
+If you need help with those, you can contact me directly for more info at robertoms258@gmail.com

 ### Tabletop Simulator

 Open the game.
 Got con Configuration -> Interface -> Theme Editor and click "Import/Export".
 Now copy the content of TabletopSimulator_Cyberpunk-Neon.txt